 Clutter Cleaning & Hoarding Clean Up DON’TS

 - Get Angry– If you’re a loved one your first reaction will be to start getting upset.
-This emotion will get you nowhere and will actual scare the hoarder who is very sensitive at the time, to close up with your request to take care of the situation.
+This emotion will get you nowhere and will actually scare the hoarder, who is very sensitive at the time, and cause them to close up and not respond with your request to take care of the situation.

 - Try to reason with the hoarder right away– Remember they have been living like this for years and have created a sense of normalcy at the moment.
 The first thing you want to say is that you are not judging the person and be as compassionate as possible.

 - Touch the hoarder’s items at first– Research has shown that some piles are considered ” dirty ” while some piles are not.
 Working with the hoarder will determine what you can assist now and what may need to be negotiated later.

 - Treat the hoarder like a child– Hoarder’s are very intelligent and educated and can tell when you are talking down to them.
 Treat them as the adults that they are.

 - Treat hoarders like criminals– There are times when the authorities get involved.
 Authority organizations tend to create a greater anxiety that is not necessary and make the hoarder feel like they have broken a major crime.
 With reasonable level tone, giving the hoarder a reasonable amount of time to take care of the situation will be a better situation.

 - Make a list of all of the tasks to the hoarder at once– As a non-hoarder we understand your need to create a plan of attack and begin immediately.
 Knowing hoarders as we do, we find that separating out the tasks and talking about the tasks individually make the project go smoother.
 For example we explain to the client that their first concern is finding “homes” for the hoarded items is the first and only thing to think about now.
 Once that task has been completed can we talk about cleaning, sanitizing, deodorizing and repairs to the home.